mrabro/openai-blogwriter/README.md

 <br>
 <br>
 <p align="center">
-  Plugin is still in development mode, anyone can contribute :)
+  Plugin is still in development mode, (Open to Suggestions as well as anyone can contribute) :)
 </p>

 <div>